DancePLAY Workshops – At Your School

 The second objective is to apply the elements and vocabulary of dance to the creative requirements found throughout the curriculum.
 Teachers learn to express themselves employing improvisation techniques and source materials from other subjects in the curriculum.

 The third objective is to elaborate on the process of critical thinking, evaluation and communication that are key components of the curriculum.

 The overall objective of DanceGuide is to provide teachers with a clear structure and method for organizing and delivering curriculum material.

-Ms. Lundmark is the founder of the School of Canadian Children's Dance Theatre in Toronto, where she has trained the studio's second generation of teachers, some of whom began as children in her Creative Movement classes.
-She has developed and taught curriculum-related material over the past two decades and played a key role in the Toronto District Board of Education's Drama/Dance Project.
+Ms. Lundmark is the founder of the School of Canadian Contemporary Dance Theatre in Toronto, where she has trained the studio's second generation of teachers, some of whom began as children in her Creative Movement classes.
+She has developed and taught curriculum-related material over the past three decades and played a key role in the Toronto District Board of Education's Drama/Dance Project.

-She is Artistic Director and Senior Outreach Teacher for the Canadian Children's Dance Theatre performing company.
-Touring with CCDT, Deborah has shared her expertise with teachers from Barrie to Beijing and most recently in Glasgow, Scotland July 2014 where CCDT performed in the first-ever Commonwealth Youth Dance Festival.
+She is Artistic Director and Senior Outreach Teacher for the Canadian Contemporary Dance Theatre performing company.
+Touring with CCDT, Deborah has shared her expertise with teachers and dancers from Barrie to Beijing and most recently in Glasgow, Scotland July 2014 where CCDT performed in the first-ever Commonwealth Youth Dance Festival.